 Two-way stakeholder communication

-Our use of digital tools, such as the Podaris collaboration platform, is enabling us to bring the masterplan to life – showing how the network operates now and how it could look after implementation.
-Communicating data-heavy analysis visually has stimulated discussion, improved the feedback process and given decision-makers a clear indication of the challenges and opportunities this transformation offers.
+Our use of digital tools, such as the Podaris collaboration platform, is bringing the masterplan to life – showing how the network operates now and how it could look after implementation.
+Communicating data-heavy analysis visually has stimulated discussion, improved the feedback process, and given decision-makers a clear indication of the challenges and opportunities that transformation offers.

-The masterplan phase is due to be completed during 2024, and residents will be able to benefit from the changes to the bus network for decades to come.
+The masterplan phase is due to be completed in 2024, with residents able to benefit from the changes to the bus network for decades to come.